DaanMatch/dsdiscovery/dsdiscovery/spring23/2-projects.md

 **Project Description:**

 The goal of this project is to create a comprehensive library of all the registration documents that an NGO in India needs.
-The project will involve researching and identifying all the registration documents required for an NGO to operate in India and then creating a library that is easily accessible for anyone interested in setting up an NGO.
+The project will involve researching and identifying all the registration documents required for an NGO to operate in India.
+Additionally, the project will also involve collecting all versions of the same registration form, which can vary depending on the issuing state or time period.

 **Tasks:**